eProsima/Discovery-Server/README.md

 @enduml
 ```

-In the above figure we can see how under simple discovery (left) metatraffic is exchanged using a message broadcast mechanism like an IP multicast protocol.
-Under client-server discovery (right) the clients must be aware of how to reach the server (usually specifying an IP address and a transport protocol like UDP or TCP).
-Servers don't need any beforehand knowledge of the clients but we must specify where they should be reach (usually specifying a listening IP address and transport protocol).
+Clients must be aware of how to reach the server, usually by specifying an IP address and a transport protocol like UDP or TCP.
+Servers don't need any beforehand knowledge of clients but we must specify where they should be reached, usually by specifying a listening IP address and transport protocol.

-One of the design goals of the current implementation was not to modify discovery messages structure nor changing standard RTPS writer or readers behavior.
-In order to do so the clients must be aware of its servers `GuidPrefix`. `GuidPrefix` is the RTPS standard participant unique identifier (basically 12 octecs) and allows the clients to assess they are receiving messages from the right server because each standard RTPS message contains this piece of information.
-Server's IP address may not be a reliable server's identifier because several can be specified and multicast addresses are acceptable.
+One of the design goals of the current implementation was to keep both the discovery messages structure and standard RTPS writer and reader behavior unchanged.
+In order to do so, clients must be aware of their server's `GuidPrefix`. `GuidPrefix` is the RTPS standard participant unique identifier (basically 12 octecs), and allows clients to assess whether they are receiving messages from the right server, as each standard RTPS message contains this piece of information.
+Note that server's IP address may not be a reliable server's identifier because several can be specified and multicast addresses are acceptable.
 In future implementations any other more convenient and non-standard identifier may substitute the `GuidPrefix` at the expense of adding non-standard members to the RTPS discovery messages structure.

-Several fast-RTPS settings structures have been updated in order to deal with this new info needs:
+Several fast-RTPS configuration structures have been updated in order to deal with this new info needs:

 #### RTPSParticipantAttributes

-+ a new `GuidPrefix_t guidPrefix` member has been added to specify server's identity.
++ a new `GuidPrefix_t guidPrefix` member has been added to specify the server's identity.
 This member has only significance if `discoveryProtocol` is **SERVER** or **BACKUP**.
-There is a `ReadguidPrefix` method for easily fill in this member from a string formatted like `"4D.49.47.55.45.4c.5f.42.41.52.52.4f"` note that each octec must be a valid hexadecimal figure.
+There is a `ReadguidPrefix` method to easily fill in this member from a string formatted like `"4D.49.47.55.45.4c.5f.42.41.52.52.4f"` (ote that each octec must be a valid hexadecimal figure).

-In order to receive client's metatraffic we must populate the `metatrafficUnicastLocatorList` or `metatrafficMulticastLocatorList` with the addresses that were given to the clients.
+In order to receive client metatraffic, `metatrafficUnicastLocatorList` or `metatrafficMulticastLocatorList` must be populated with the addresses that were given to the clients.

 #### BuiltinAttributes

 + a new `PDPType_t discoveryProtocol` member has been added to specify participant's discovery kind:
-	- **SIMPLE** would generate a standard participant with complete backward compatibility with any other RTPS implementation.
+	- **SIMPLE** generates a standard participant with complete backward compatibility with any other RTPS implementation.
-	- **CLIENT** would generate a *client* participant which relies in a server to be notified of other *clients* presence.
+	- **CLIENT** generates a *client* participant, which relies on a server to be notified of other *clients* presence.
 This participant can create publishers and subscribers of any topic (static or dynamic) as ordinary participants do.
-	- **SERVER** would generate a *server* participant which receives, manages and spreads its linked *clients* metatraffic assuring any single one is aware of all the others.
+	- **SERVER** generates a *server* participant, which receives, manages and spreads its linked *clients* metatraffic assuring any single one is aware of the others.
 This participant can create publishers and subscribers of any topic (static or dynamic) as ordinary participants do.
 Servers can link to other servers in order to share its clients information.
-	- **BACKUP** would generate a *server* participant with additional functionality over **SERVER**.
-Specifically it uses a database to backup its clients info.

-	If for whatever reason the **BACKUP** participant disappears it can be automatically restored and go on spreading metatraffic to late joiners (a **SERVER** in the same scenario ought to collect all its clients info again introducing a recovery delay).
+	- **BACKUP** generates a *server* participant with additional functionality over **SERVER**.
+Specifically, it uses a database to backup its client information, so that if for whatever reason it disappears, it can be automatically restored and continue spreading metatraffic to late joiners.
+A **SERVER** in the same scenario ought to collect client information again, introducing a recovery delay.

 + a new `RemoteServerList_t  m_DiscoveryServers` member has been added to list the server or servers linked to the participant.
 This member has only significance if `discoveryProtocol` is **CLIENT**, **SERVER** or **BACKUP**.
 This member elements are `RemoteServerAttributes` objects that identify each server and report where to reach it:
 	- `GuidPrefix_t guidPrefix` is the RTPS unique identifier of the server participant we want to link to.
-There is a `ReadguidPrefix` method for easily fill in this member from a string formatted like `"4D.49.47.55.45.4c.5f.42.41.52.52.4f"` note that each octec must be a valid hexadecimal figure.
+There is a `ReadguidPrefix` method to easily fill in this member from a string formatted like `"4D.49.47.55.45.4c.5f.42.41.52.52.4f"` (note that each octec must be a valid hexadecimal figure).
-	- `metatrafficUnicastLocatorList` and `metatrafficMulticastLocatorList` are ordinary `LocatorList_t` (see fast-RTPS documentation) where server's locators must be specify.
-At least one of them shouldn't be empty.
+	- `metatrafficUnicastLocatorList` and `metatrafficMulticastLocatorList` are ordinary `LocatorList_t` (see fast-RTPS documentation) where server's locators must be specified.
+At least one of them should be populated.
-	- `Duration_t discoveryServer_client_syncperiod` this member specifies the time span between PDP metatraffic exchange has only significance if `discoveryProtocol` is **CLIENT**, **SERVER** or **BACKUP**.
-Default value is half a second.
+	- `Duration_t discoveryServer_client_syncperiod` specifies the time span between PDP metatraffic exchange, and has only significance if `discoveryProtocol` is **CLIENT**, **SERVER** or **BACKUP**.
+The default value is half a second.

-#### fast-RTPS xml schema (*fastRTPS_profiles.xsd*)
+#### fast-RTPS XML schema (*fastRTPS_profiles.xsd*)

-Each of the attributes structure in fast-RTPS has an echo in the xml profiles.
-Xml profiles make possible to avoid tiresome hardcode settings within applications sources using xml configuration files.
-The fast xml schema was duly updated to accommodate the new client-server attributes:
+Each of the attributes in fast-RTPS has an echo in the XML profiles.
+XML profiles make it possible to avoid tiresome hard-coded settings within applications sources using XML configuration files.
+The fast XML schema was duly updated to accommodate the new client-server attributes:

-+ The participant profile **rtps** tag can contain a new **prefix** tag where the server's `GuidPrefix_t` can be specified.
++ The participant profile **rtps** tag can contain a new **prefix** tag where the server `GuidPrefix_t` can be specified.

 + The participant profile **builtin** tag can contain:
-	- new **discoveryProtocol** tag where the discovery type can be specified through the `PDPType_t` enumeration.
+	- new **discoveryProtocol** tag, where the discovery type can be specified through the `PDPType_t` enumeration.
-	- new **discoveryServersList** tag where the server or servers linked with a participant can be specified.
+	- new **discoveryServersList** tag, where the server or servers linked with a participant can be specified.
-	- new **clientAnnouncementPeriod** tag where the time span between PDP metatraffic exchange can be specified.
+	- new **clientAnnouncementPeriod** tag, where the time span between PDP metatraffic exchange can be specified.

-below we provide an example xml participant profiles using this new *tags*:
+Below we provide an example xml participant profile using this new *tags*:

 ```
 <participant profile_name="UDP server">